D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Storage costs should be kept to a minimum.

-You propose the following rule to move the data directly to the archive immediately after being written to teh storage:
+You propose the following rule to move the data directly to the archive immediately after being written to the storage:

 ```
 {